Tausty/Snowman-Project/README.md

 - the game starts with 3 easy phrases, 3 meduim phrases, then hard phrases until the timer runs out.
 - phrases are choesn at random, and have code to try and stop repeats.
 - a timer for each player is running at all times, and will alternate depending on whos turn it is
-- for each wrong guess a snowman peice is added, once you reach 5 you lost half your points
+- for each wrong guess a snowman peice is added, once you reach 6 you lost half your points, and the wrong guesses reset (making it so if you dont remember your wrong guesses you get punished)
 - if you can complete a phrases you can get a snowball that you can throw at the other player to add a snowman peice.
 - once both timers end which ever player has more points will win, with an according win screen.